tadaspetra/conveneapp/README.md

 1. run `firebase init` please follow the flow to initialize your project.
 From the first propmt make sure to select `firestore` and `emulators`.
    Once you reach the emulator propmt select the `authentication,firestore` (we can install others later if we require them).

-After you have finished the initialisation you will see a file called `firebase.json` you would see some thing like this
+After you have finished the initialization you will see a file called `firebase.json` you would see some thing like this

 ```json
 {